 A justification and approval is required to use proprietary specifications and standards—

-(1) When using sealed bidding or negotiated acquisition procedures (see (S-70) for justification requirements); or
+(1) When using sealed bidding or negotiated acquisition procedures (see 213.501 (a)(ii) for justification requirements).

-(2) When using the simplified procedures for certain commercial items at FAR 13.5 (see (a)(ii) for justification requirements).

-SUBPART 211.2--USING AND MAINTAINING REQUIREMENTS DOCUMENTS
+SUBPART 211.2 —USING AND MAINTAINING REQUIREMENTS DOCUMENTS

-(Revised May 31, 2019)

 211.201 Identification and availability of specifications.

-Follow the procedures at for obtaining specifications, standards, and data item descriptions from the ASSIST database, including DoD adoption notices on voluntary consensus standards.
+Follow the procedures at PGI 211.201 for obtaining specifications, standards, and data item descriptions from the ASSIST database, including DoD adoption notices on voluntary consensus standards.

 211.204 Solicitation provisions and contract clauses.

-(c) When contract performance requires use of specifications, standards, and data item descriptions that are not listed in the Acquisition Streamlining and Standardization Information System database, use a provision, as appropriate, substantially the same as , Availability for Examination of Specifications, Standards, Plans, Drawings, Data Item Descriptions, and Other Pertinent Documents.
+(c) When contract performance requires use of specifications, standards, and data item descriptions that are not listed in the Acquisition Streamlining and Standardization Information System database, use a provision, as appropriate, substantially the same as 252.211-7002 , Availability for Examination of Specifications,

+Standards, Plans, Drawings, Data Item Descriptions, and Other Pertinent Documents.

 211.270 Reserved.

 211.271 Elimination of use of class I ozone-depleting substances.